Devika07-dev/CI-CD_pipeline/README.md

 A project plan spreadsheet is included to show planning and tracking of milestones, deliverables, and task estimations.

 **Contents of the Spreadsheet:**
-- Weekly Plan: Key milestones and goals
+- A quarterly and yearly plan
-- Weekly Deliverables: Week-by-week estimates
+- Estimates of the week by week deliverables
+- Estimation of difficulty or time (or both) for each task
 - Task Estimation: Difficulty or time estimation for each task

 You can access the spreadsheet here: [Project Plan Spreadsheet](./project-plan.xlsx)